Conchylicultor/DeepQA/README.md

 ## Running

 To train the model, simply run `main.py`.
-Once trained, you can test the results with `main.py --test` (results generated in 'save/model/samples_predictions.txt') or `main.py --testInteractive` (more fun).
+Once trained, you can test the results with `main.py --test` (results generated in 'save/model/samples_predictions.txt') or `main.py --test interactive` (more fun).

 A small script exist (`trainner.py`) to launch multiple training with different parameters but its not complete yet.